circonus/irondb-docs/operations.md

 You will see an "Errors" section to the right.
 If you begin to see hardware errors there, this could indicate a disk failure.
 If in doubt, contact Circonus Support (support@circonus.com) for assistance.

-On EL7, install the `smartmontools` package and run `/usr/sbin/smartctl -a /dev/sdX`, looking for error and/or reallocated-sector counts.
+On EL7 and Ubuntu, install the `smartmontools` package and run `/usr/sbin/smartctl -a /dev/sdX`, looking for errors and/or reallocated-sector counts.

-### Crash Handling
+## Crash Handling

 Application crashes are, by default, automatically reported to Circonus, using [Backtrace.io](https://backtrace.io/) technology.
 When the crash occurs, a tracer program quickly gathers a wealth of detailed information about the crashed process and sends a report to Circonus, in lieu of obtaining a full core dump.